aallbrig/agones-stair-step-bootstrap-guide/JOURNAL.md

+## June 15th 2024
+I'm able to get the build running in a container.
+Surprisingly has broken ability for game clients to connect directly to game server running in unity editor.
+I'll have to fix that.

+Trying to figure out the sequence of commands to be able to connect to the game server image running in minikube.

 ## June 14th 2024
 So far, onboarding onto Agones is _very_ pleasant.
 The developers have thought about how to enable rapid prototype development on localhost.
 There exists a clear stair stepped bootstrap story that I just really jibe with.